Colombian Coffee: Everything You Need To Know

-Though instant coffee is never the recommended way for a coffee-lover to enjoy a quality bean, it is worth noting that Colombians are among the best for the production of instant coffees.
+Though instant coffee is NEVER the recommended way for a coffee-lover to enjoy a quality bean, it is worth noting that Colombians are among the best for the production of instant coffees.

 Because they are so smooth and mild, none of the off-tastes that can arise from the brewing and processing of instant coffees are as pronounced.

-Where to Buy Colombian Beans
+Where to Buy The Best Colombian Coffee Beans

 Cooper’s Coffee Company

 If you want to source top notch single-origin Colombian beans, consider ordering from Cooper’s Coffee Company, a tiny roastery based in Rhode Island, USA.

 This small company carefully sources only the best Fair Trade beans.

 The company roasts the beans only once they’ve been ordered, and each bag is marked with the date of roasting.